coaxialsoftware/workspace/README.md

 - Easy to install and configure.
 Runs locally or remotely.
 - Client/Server based.
 Client handles rendering, while server handles the heavy tasks.
-- A Plugin API.
+- An open plugin API.
 Plugins can be enabled by project or by workspace.
+- Intelligent Text Editor (based on CodeMirror) and Code Assistant including inline completion.
-- A simplistic yet powerful UI.
+- A minimalistic yet powerful UI.
 - A VIM mode plugin.

 Dependencies